caribou/caribou/configuring.md

 When errors occur, these options governs how they are handled.

-* **handlers**

-This map holds custom error handlers for specific error codes.
-So if you wanted to do some custom action when a 404 is hit for instance, you could associate a :404 key into this map with the value of a function to be run whenever a 404 occurs.
-If no handler exists for that error, the default error handler is run.

-* **templates**

-A map holding templates that will be rendered in the case of various error codes.
-So a template that lives under the :404 key will be rendered whenever a 404 error occurs.

 * **show-stacktrace**
 Set this option to true if you want the stacktrace of any exception to appear in the browser.
 Not desirable for production when it is better practice to render a custom 500 page, but in development this can be handy (especially if you conjure a lot of stacktraces!)
 Otherwise, the stacktrace is rendered out to the logs and a 500 template is rendered in the browser.
 Defaults to false.

+* **catch-exceptions**
+Usually set to true, this will determine whether exceptions triggered by your application are caught at the outermost handler or are allowed to percolate up to the top level.

 ### field

-* **constructors**

-A map that contains all the Field constructors.
-Since Field is a protocol, to create one requires calling a constructor.
-This is a map of Field type names to functions which construct a Field of that type.
-Handled automatically by Caribou, you probably don't need to mess with this, but it is here if you need it.

 * **namespace**
 A namespace to hold any custom user-defined Field types.
 Any records you define that implement the Field protocol that live in this namespace will be added as types that can be created like any other built in Field type.

 * **slug-transform**
 Whenever a piece of content of a Model with a Field of type "slug" is saved, the value for that Field is generated from a linked text Field according to the transformation encoded in this configuration property.
 By default this transformation removes quotes and turns special characters and spaces into a dash (-).
 Want underscores instead?
 Override this config option.

 ### hooks

 Hooks are run at specific point during every piece of content's lifecycle.
 The various hook points are:

 * **During create these hooks are called in order:**